The Department of Urban Planning Alumni Advisory Board was formed to:

 BETH JOHNSON, BUPD 2004

 Growing up outside of Dayton, Ohio, with roots in Tidewater region of Virginia and Chicago, Beth Johnson quickly developed a deep appreciation and love for American and architectural history.
 These interests drew Beth to the field of historic preservation at an early age which led her to go to Ball State University to get dual degrees in urban planning and history with a minor in historic preservation.
 Beth went onto Cornell University to get her Master of Arts in Historic Preservation Planning.
 In 2006, Beth took a job with the City of San Antonio in their Neighborhood Planning Division working with conservation districts and neighborhood plans.
 In 2007, Beth took a job with the City of Covington, Kentucky, to run the historic preservation program and establish and implement small area studies.
 In 2015, Beth was recruited to the City of Austin to become their deputy historic preservation officer, however, the Queen City and its amazing collection of late 19th and early 20th century architecture was hard to stay away from, so Beth was ecstatic to return home to Southwest Ohio in 2016 to take the position of urban conservator for the City of Cincinnati.
+In spring 2022, she became executive director of the Cincinnati Preservation Association.

 ADRIENNE KEELING, AICP, BUPD 1998